Perfect Buttermilk Scones: Our No.1 Trusted Recipe

 2. Infuse the Cold Butter Let your fingertips work through the flour as you quickly press in the tiny, cold butter cubes until the mixture has a crumbly texture.
 It's imperative that the butter stays as cool as possible; larger, pea-sized pieces are perfectly acceptable as they will create flaky pockets of steam when baked.
 Once complete, gently stir in your sugar.

 4. Shape Your Pastries Sprinkle a whisper of flour onto your clean work surface.
-Gently press the dough out with your hands until it is about 2.5 cm (one inch) thickSlide the tray of shaped scones into your preheated oven and bake for about 12-15 minutes, until they're golden and have risen beautifully..
+Gently press the dough out with your hands until it is about 2.5 cm (one inch) thick.
+Pop that tray into your already-hot oven, and bake for 12 to 15 minutes.
+Easy peasy!, until they're golden and have risen beautifully.
 Take your circular cutter and press straight down to fashion each scone.
 Resist the urge to twist the cutter as this can seal the edges and prevent them from expanding upwards.
 Arrange the raw scones on a baking sheet layered with parchment paper.

 1. Achieve a Golden Crown Brush the upper surface of each scone with a light layer of the beaten egg.
 This final touch will result in a perfectly burnished, golden shell.
 Place the baking tray within the pre-heated oven for aprprox 12-15 minutes.
-The scones are done when they are tall, plump, and a beautiful shade of brown.
-Let them rest for a moment on a rack before serving warm.
+The scones are ready when they have risen sufficiently and appear a beautiful shade of golden brown.
+Give them a minute to cool on the rack before digging in - they're best served warm!

 Nutrition Facts